 What Is Phrogging?

-Phrogging has been reported in real-life cases, and for property owners, it's a unique but serious threat to safety, liability, and property condition.
+Phrogging has been reported in real-life cases, and for property owners, it's a unique but serious threat to safety, liability, and property conditions.

 Phrogging vs. Squatting: What’s the Difference?